Zete0/Guides/December Mentorship Drive Application.md

 - Analyze replays
 - Work one on one with players
 - Help build guides
-- Organize clinics (teaching sessions) and other events
+- Participate in running clinics (teaching sessions) and other events

 Mentors have a special green discord color and symbol *(so be on the lookout for those members if you need assistance)*